 "In Touch With Experts, LIVE" presents "Is Parent-Baby PLAY Possible in the NICU?" with Dr. Jacqueline M. McGrath

-“In Touch With Experts, LIVE" brings evidence-based topics in plain English to parents and clinicians.
+“In Touch With Experts, LIVE" is an initiative by Kangaroo Care Day and brings evidence-based topics in plain English to parents and clinicians.

 ABOUT THIS SESSION

-After a brief introduction, we start the informal conversation and Q&A between Dr. McGrath and the participants.
+After a brief introduction, we started an informal conversation and Q&A between Dr. McGrath and the participants.
 Yamile Jackson, Ph.D.
-(The Zaky) and Marie Boone-Clark (Antonia & Grace) will moderate.
+(The Zaky) and Marie Boone-Clark (Antonia & Grace) moderated this session.

 WHO IS INVITED?